1976-1982 Porsche 924

 Market Variants

-The 924 base configuration appeared throughout the 1976-1982 production window with the naturally-aspirated 2.0-liter engine and five-speed manual transmission.
-Production extended consistently with approximately 150,000 units manufactured globally, establishing the 924 as a significant contributor to Porsche's revenue.
-Geographic distribution favored all major markets worldwide, with particularly strong sales in North America and Western Europe.
-The 924 attracted entry-level sports car customers, younger buyers, and customers transitioning from non-Porsche vehicles.
+The 924 base configuration appeared throughout the 1976-1982 production window with the 110-horsepower four-cylinder engine and five-speed manual transmission.
+Later variants including the turbocharged 924 Turbo and naturally-aspirated 924S offered enhanced performance options.
+Production extended consistently with approximately 150,000 units manufactured, establishing the 924 as Porsche's highest-volume offering during the period.
+Geographic distribution favored all major markets globally, with strong sales in North America and Western Europe.
+The 924 attracted entry-level sports car customers, younger buyers, and customers transitioning from non-performance vehicles.

 Significance